 - This recipe for NYC Deli Chicken Salad will put your poached chicken to good use!

-- Try our Chicken Salad with Grapes recipe-it's so good you'll wonder why you haven't been making it forever.
+- Try our Chicken Salad with Grapes recipe.
+It's so good you'll wonder why you haven't been making it forever.
 The combination of creamy and crunchy textures is irresistible!

 - Chicken Salad Wraps and Sandwiches: Mix with mayo and celery, then spread on your favorite bread or wrap.